Ossyk/PARCO-Computing-2026-242629/D2-242629/README.md

 directory.

 Note: This setup step must be executed only once.
-PBS job scripts assume that all required matrices already exist and do not perform compilation or matrix generation.
+PBS job scripts assume that all required matrices already exist.

 ---
 ### Compilation